National and State Government Awards.

 - Employees who are under the age of 21 are sometimes paid a percentage of the full wage which depends on their age and experience.

 - Government awards that apply to young people, often differ from industry to industry; and all conditions and entitlements change with the passing of time.
-Therefore it is essential to check with the appropriate authorities to become acquainted with the facts that are relevant to you, before building your roster.
+Therefore it is essential to check with the appropriate authorities to become acquainted with the facts that are relevant to you, before building your schedule.

 Requirements and considerations specific to your individual workplace:

-- When building your roster, it is practical to have knowledge of staff availability.
+- When building your schedule, it is practical to have knowledge of staff availability.
 Other commitments that they have, such as family or Uni, may prevent some staff from working at certain times.
 It is therefore wise to consult with individual staff and make notes of their personal requirements.

 - Some staff may have religious beliefs that need to be considered.
 This would be the case for people who felt unable to work on the Sabbath Day for example.
 Strict Muslims need to be able to pray throughout a day, and sometimes Jewish or Muslim workers are unable to handle certain food products in a kitchen.

-- Occasionally there are personality or cultural clashes amongst staff, and while anti-discrimination policies are in place in all work environments, to avoid conflicts, it is sometimes easier to just roster certain staff together or apart as a first preference.
+- Occasionally there are personality or cultural clashes amongst staff, and while anti-discrimination policies are in place in all work environments, to avoid conflicts, it is sometimes easier to just schedule certain staff together or apart as a first preference.